reblim/fast/README.md

 # **Fast** ⚡️
 ### Develop, build, deploy, redeploy, and teardown frontend projects fast ⚡️.

+## 📖 About Fast.
+With so many frontend technologies available nowadays, sometimes it may feel a bit cumbersome to get started with a project.

+**Fast** aims to alleviate this by providing a simple, yet powerful boilerplate, to get you started with any frontend project.

+With fast, you can `develop`, `build`, `deploy`, `redeploy`, and `teardown` frontend projects fast, **really fast ⚡️**.

 ## ⬇️ Get Fast.
 To get fast, [clone](https://github.com/reblim/fast.git) or [download](https://github.com/reblim/fast/archive/main.zip) the repository.